dotfinally/finallyreact/README.md

 ## FAQ

-- Importing `finallyreact/main.css` in my NextJS _app.js file isn't working
+- Importing `finallyreact/main.css` in my NextJS _app.js file isn't applying styles correctly
-  - Try importing it in the app.scss file instead, with `@import '~finallyreact/main.css';`
+  - Try importing it in a separate .scss file instead, with `@import '~finallyreact/main.css';`

+- The build size of my project is too large after including FinallyReact styles
+  - Try using PurgeCSS to reduce the size of the CSS bundle (see steps above)